andraugust/andraugust.github.io/quantum-2.md

 For a free-particle this simplifies to $$\left< \mathbf{P} \right> = mv$$, so the result does in fact generalize beyond wavepackets.

 What about non-free particles?
 In CM when there's a potential the dynamics are

 $$
 \frac{dp}{dt} = -\frac{dV}{dx}
 $$

 In QM the left side becomes

 $$
 \frac{d}{dt}\left<\mathbf{P}\right> = -\frac{i}{\hbar}\left<[\mathbf{P},\mathbf{H}]\right>
 $$

 The Hamiltonian is

 $$
 \mathbf{H} = \frac{1}{2m}\mathbf{P}^2 + \mathbf{V}(x)
 $$

 Which leads to

 $$
 \frac{d}{dt}\left<\mathbf{P}\right> = -\left<\frac{d\mathbf{V}}{dx}\right>
 $$

-So the quantum result is similar to the classical result, but it's important to note that on the right side the expectation is taken over the entire derivative, which in general is different from taking it over $$x$$ first and then differentiating.
-In otherwords,
+So the quantum result is similar to the classical result, but note that on the right side the expectation is taken over the entire derivative, which in general is different from taking it over $$x$$ first and then differentiating.
+In other words,

 $$
 \left<\frac{d\mathbf{V}}{dx}\right> \neq \frac{d\mathbf{V}(\left<x\right>)}{d\left<x\right>}
 $$

+## Last

+This concludes the summary of dynamics and continuous states in quantum mechanics.
+Some natural applications at this point would be the hydrogen atom and the quantum harmonic oscillator.
+I won't cover those here but will mention that they're especially interesting systems because their solutions are discrete, even though their potentials and wavefunctions are continuous.
+For example, the quantum harmonic oscillator has a discrete set of eigen-energies and therefore _can't_ have any energy, unlike wavepackets or classical oscillators.
+This is yet another result demonstrating quantum strangeness.

+The next post will cover entanglement, which will be a good stepping stone into quantum computing.
+To be continued…